philfrei/AudioCue/README.md

     AudioMixer audioMixer = new AudioMixer();
     audioMixer.start();
-    // At this point, AudioMixer will create a runnable and will
+    // At this point, AudioMixer will create and start a runnable and will
     // actively output 'silence' (zero values) on its SourceDataLine.

     URL url = this.getClass().getResource("myAudio.wav");